Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \begin{defn} In the notation of Definition \ref{defn:multi_fock}, we say $\cC$ is \textit{mixed admissible} if $\Xi$ is admissible.
 If, additionally, $\Xi$ is lower (resp. upper) admissible, then we say $\cC$ is \textit{lower (resp. upper) admissible}. \end{defn}

-Since the inclusions $\cC^j \to \cC^{j+1}$ intertwine the labels of simple objects, they also intertwine the labels of standard objects, i.e., these inclusions are inclusions of highest weight subcategories.
+Since the inclusions $\cC^j \to \cC^{j+1}$ intertwine the labels of simple objects, they also intertwine the labels of standard objects.
 In particular, we can make sense of \textit{standard objects} $\Delta(\ublambda)$ in a MFTPC $\cC$ as well as the full subcategory $\Delta(\cC) \subset \cC$ of objects with a finite standard filtration.

 We have an isomorphism of $\bigoplus_{\ell=1}^r \fsl_{\ZZ}$-modules

 (where the $\ell$th copy of $\fsl_{\ZZ}$ acts on the $\ell$th external tensor factor on the right-hand side) given by

 for each $\b{\lambda}_\ell = (\lambda_{\ell,1},\ldots,\lambda_{\ell,a_\ell}) \in \cP^{a_\ell}$.
 In this sense, we see that $\cC$ categorifies the notion of an external tensor product of tensor products of Fock spaces.
 This also shows that $\Delta(\cC)$ categorifies an integrable $\fsl_{\ZZ}^{\oplus r}$-module.
 Moreover, note that $[\Delta(\ublambda)]$ and $[\Delta(\ubmu)]$ belong to the same weight space in $\CC \ox_{\ZZ} K_0(\Delta(\cC))$ if and only if